McLeese Lake, British Columbia

 McLeese Lake is an unincorporated community on British Columbia Highway 97 in the Cariboo region of the Central Interior of British Columbia, Canada.
 It is named for the lake of the same name, which itself was named for Robert McLeese, a pioneer storekeeper, hotelier and steamboat owner and also politician.

-McLeese Lake is home to the Gibraltar Mine, Canada's second-largest open pit copper mine, which is located approximately 10km north of town.
+McLeese Lake is home to the Gibraltar Mine, Canada's second-largest open pit copper mine, which is located approximately 10 km north of town.
 In addition to copper, the Gibraltar Mine also mines Molybdenum.

+History

+Robert McLeese, in partnership with J.T.
+Lenay and Thomas Stoddart, acquired 480 acres on 20 July 1863, however it is worth noting that McLeese was the only one of the three to obtain a Crown Grant for his portion of the property.

+The name of the community was initially "Mud Lake", and was only renamed in the 1880s by local Soda Creek.

+Climate

+According to the Köppen Climate Classification, Mcleese Lake has a Humid continental climate (Dfb), With warm summers and cold (but not very cold) winters with moderate snowfall.